RobertTalbert/calculus/w2021/mth201-w2021-syllabus.md

 ## What's MTH 201 all about?

 MTH 201 is a first course in **Calculus**, which is all about **modeling and understanding change**.
 Change is maybe the most important facet of the world around us, and we care about it more than we realize.
 For example, we care a lot about the number of Covid-19 cases in our community, but we might care even more about *how fast the number of cases is changing* (either up or down).
-Building accurate models and then using those models to understand their rate of change will help us do things like predict the number of Covid cases a week in advance.
-In MTH 201, you'll learn the concepts, tools, and problem-solving behaviors that will allow you do things like this.
+In MTH 201, you'll learn the mathematical language of change and apply it to models that you build to draw conclusions, make predictions, and give meaningful answers to real problems.

-MTH 201 is also a course that goes beyond just computing things.
-In the course, you'll build skills with **understanding** complex concepts, **communicating** those concepts and the meaning of your results to appropriate audiences, **using professional tools** to help you in your work, and practice **working with others** to improve your learning (and theirs).
+MTH 201 goes beyond just computation.
+In MTH 201, you'll build skills with **understanding** complex concepts, **communicating** those concepts and the meaning of your results to appropriate audiences, **using professional tools** to help you in your work, and practice **working with others** to improve your learning (and theirs).
 These are valuable skills no matter where you go next.

-You should know that success in this course doesn't come easy, and you can expect to be pushed and stretched intellectually.
+Success in this course doesn't come easy, and you can expect to be pushed and stretched intellectually.
 But the struggle you experience is normal and healthy, a sign of growth and that you are doing things the right way.
-And above all, **my top priority is to support you in your work and help you succeed**.
+And you will receive tireless support fromAnd above all, **my top priority is to support you in your work and help you succeed**.

 **Prerequisites:** MTH 124, or both MTH 122 and MTH 123, or placement via the Calculus Readiness Test.